Table of Contents[Hide][Show]

+Calling all princess lovers.
 Disney character dining is a great way to have some extended time to meet with some of your favorite Disney characters, as well as get a great meal.
-Akerhus Royal Banquet Hall, located in the Norway Pavilion at Epcot, is a favorite of Texas Traveling Mom Jill and her family.
-If you’re interested in eating there on your next visit to Walt Disney World, here is the scoop!
+Akershus Royal Banquet Hall, located in the Norway Pavilion at Epcot, is a great place for a character meal at Walt Disney World.
+If you’re interested dining with princesses on your next visit, here is the scoop!

 Akershus Royal Banquet Hall, Disney Princess Dining at Epcot

-If your kids are like my kids, they loooooove the movie Frozen.
+If your kids are like my kids, they love the movie Frozen.
 And it’s not just little girls that love this movie.
-My two boys have been belting out the tunes and giving Anna and Elsa a run for their Kroner since they were three-years-old.
+My two boys have been belting out the tunes and giving Anna and Elsa a run for their kroner since they were three-years-old.
 But don’t tell them I said so.

 Where is Akershus Royal Banquet Hall?